jexxa-projects/JexxaTutorials/TimeService/README.md

 * `infrastructure`: Provides implementations to the ports and adapters defined by the interfaces in the applicationservice.

 Because we do not have an extensive domain, we can ignore it at the moment.
-In order to complete the tutorial you will have to create the following package structure:
+To complete the tutorial, you will have to create the following package structure:

 First create the packages `applicationservice`, `domainservice` and `infrastructure` in the same folder as your Main-file.
 Then create the packages `drivenadapter` and `drivingadapter` in the `infrastructure` package.